dmccuskey/DMC-Corona-Library/README.md

 * **a simple structure for doing OOP in Lua and Corona SDK**

-	The framework also abstracts the details of doing inheritance in Lua so that both experienced and inexperienced users of the language can focus on the code being written, and not the gory details of the language.
-There is no need to learn about Lua `metatables` until you want to know.
+	The framework also abstracts the details of doing inheritance in Lua so that both experienced and inexperienced users of the language can focus on the code being written, and not the gory details of the language - ie, there is no need to learn about Lua `metatables` until you want to know.
 All of that is taken care of so you can get things done.

 * **fast execution through structure and optimizations**